MovingBlocks/legacy-website/_posts/2021-04-22-teraspotlight-pulse-check-workshop.md

 ---
 layout: post
-title: "TeraSpotlight: Community Pulse Check"
+title: "TeraSpotlight: Contributor Pulse Check"
 description: >
   A short spotlight on the results of our first community workshop targeting what motivates us and what we envision for Terasology's future.
-author: Skaldarnar
+author: Niruandaleth
 header-img: "/img/2021-04-22-teraspotlight-pulse-check-workshop/banner.jpg"
 ---